samergul/EmployeeMangementSystem/What-is-Dependency-Injection?.md

 ##Dependency Injection

 Dependency Injection is a pattern for implementing the "collaboration of services" idea above.
-One form of dependency injection is called Constructor Injection goes like this:
+One form of dependency injection is called Constructor Injection and it goes like this:

 ```
 public class SomeSmartService : ISomeSmartService